DavidLayana-1980/Portafolio/README.txt

-A simple and minimalist web page created as a portfolio of the projects in which I was working and collaborating.
+A simple and minimalist web page created as a portfolio of the projects in which I was working and collaborating. z<